mr-lovalova/datapipeline/README.md

 - `expected.txt` lists every fully partitioned feature ID observed in the latest run (used by vector postprocess transforms).
 - `scaler.pkl` is a pickled standard scaler fitted on the requested split.
-- Shared run/build defaults (visual provider/progress style/log level/build mode) live in `jerry.yaml`.
+- Shared run/build defaults (visuals/progress/log level/build mode) live in `jerry.yaml`.

 ---